jina-ai/jina/docs/chapters/jep/jep-3/jep-3.rst

 Who should be returned
 ^^^^^^^^^^^^^^^^^^^^^^

-The log of opened Pod should be returned back to the client.
+The log of opened BasePod should be returned back to the client.